dseftu/TicTacToe/README.md

-# Reversi
+# TicTacToe
-Simple Reversi game with AI opponent
+Simple TicTacToe game with AI opponent

+Currently only the Console application is functional.
+Build and run TicTacToe.ConsoleApplication